crowdtap/monocle/README.md

 ![Monocle Medium](doc/images/monocle-medium.png)
 ![Monocle Small](doc/images/monocle-small.png)

-If the image place holder is too big for your resized image, you will end up with a **pixelated** image, on the other end if it is too small, you will **loose bandwidth**, and your loadtime will be impacted.
+If the image place holder is too big for your resized image, you will end up with a **pixelated** image, on the other end if it is too small, you will **lose bandwidth**, and your loadtime will be impacted.
 This classic approach is sub-optimal.

 ## Our solution